-(ii) obtain the rights for the Customer’s continued use of the Services in accordance with this Agreement; or if neither (i) or (ii) are commercially reasonable, terminate the Customer’s rights to use such Services upon written notice and refund the Customer any prepaid fees covering the remainder of the applicable Term after the effective date of termination.
+11.1.2 In the event of a claim, or if Cookie Information reasonably believes the use of the Services may infringe or misappropriate the rights of any third party, Cookie Information may in its discretion and at no cost to the Customer: (i) modify the Services so that they no longer infringe or misappropriate; (ii) obtain the rights for the Customer’s continued use of the Services in accordance with this Agreement; or if neither (i) or (ii) are commercially reasonable, terminate the Customer’s rights to use such Services upon written notice and refund the Customer any prepaid fees covering the remainder of the applicable Term after the effective date of termination.

 11.3 Indemnification by the Customer.
 The Customer shall defend Cookie Information and its Affiliates, against any claims made by a third party that:

-11.3.1 Any Customer Data or third-party materials used by Cookie Information on behalf of the Customer, infringes the intellectual property rights of a third party;
+11.3.1 any Customer Data or third-party materials used by Cookie Information on behalf of the Customer, infringes the intellectual property rights of a third party;

-11.3.2 Relates to any usage of the Services which is not in compliance with the Agreement or results from the Customer’s failure to accept patches, updates and bug fixes provided by Cookie Information;
+11.3.2 relates to any usage of the Services which is not in compliance with the Agreement or results from the Customer’s failure to accept patches, updates and bug fixes provided by Cookie Information;

-11.3.4 Arise from a violation of any applicable laws and regulations, a violation of the legal rights of others or the unauthorised access to or disruption of any service, data, account or network in connection with the use of the Services; and
+11.3.4 arise from a violation of any applicable laws and regulations, a violation of the legal rights of others or the unauthorised access to or disruption of any service, data, account or network in connection with the use of the Services; and

-11.3.5 The Customer shall indemnify Cookie Information for any damages awarded by a final court decision or to be paid pursuant to a final binding out-of-court settlement to which Cookie Information is a party, and for reasonable attorney’s fees and expenses (including expert fees and expenses) reasonably incurred by Cookie Information in connection with any such claim.
+11.3.5 shall indemnify Cookie Information for any damages awarded by a final court decision or to be paid pursuant to a final binding out-of-court settlement to which Cookie Information is a party, and for reasonable attorney’s fees and expenses (including expert fees and expenses) reasonably incurred by Cookie Information in connection with any such claim.

 11.4 Exclusive Remedy.
-The indemnities in clauses 11.1 and 11.3 represent the indemnifying Party’s sole liability to, and the indemnified Party’s exclusive remedy against, the other Party for any type of claim described in the relevant indemnity in clauses 11.1 and 11.3.
+The indemnities in clauses 11.1 and 11.3 represent the indemnifying Party’s sole liability to, and the indemnified Party’s exclusive remedy against, the other Party for any type of Claim described in the relevant indemnity in clauses 11.1 and 11.3.

 11.5 Indemnification procedure.
 A Party that intends to claim indemnification under clause 11.1 or 11.3 shall promptly notify the other Party in writing of any claim, complaint, suit, proceeding or cause of action with respect to which the Party intends to claim indemnification.
-No settlement of any such claim shall be made without the prior consent of the Indemnifying Party which consent shall not be unreasonably withheld.
+No settlement of any such claim shall be made without the prior consent of the Indemnifying Party, which consent shall not be unreasonably withheld.

 12.1 The Parties are only liable for direct damages under this Agreement.